 The Energy Audit Method flips this.
 Instead of forcing your side hustle into whatever hours remain, you first identify which hours you actually have energy available.
 Then you build your side work there.
 If you’re managing a side hustle with full time work, this distinction between available time and available energy is everything.

-For the next seven days, do this simple tracking exercise – not a time audit (those are too detailed and often collapse by day three), but an energy map.
+For the next seven days, do this simple tracking exercise.
+It isn’t a time audit (those are too detailed and tend to collapse by day three).
+It’s an energy map.

 Every two hours, write down a single number from 1-5: